Our Upcoming Events

 Bicycle Rack Process & Requirements

-- If rack installation is feasible, staff notifies the business and property owner of the proposed installation and allows two weeks for submission of concerns.
+- If rack installation is feasible, staff notifies the business owner of the proposed installation and allows two weeks for comment.

-- Once a site is finalized, a work order is created (typically including 10 or more other locations).
-Rack installation is scheduled based on the work load and priorities of Public Works Agency field staff.
+- Once a site is approved, a work order is created (typically including 10 or more other locations).
+Rack installation is scheduled based on the work load and priorities of Public Works field staff.

-- The entire process can take anywhere from 3 weeks to 3 months (or more).
-Thanks for your patience!
+- The entire process can take anywhere from 3 weeks to a year (or more).

 Bicycle Parking Ordinance